 -the color green

--facing my fears (it is REALLY hard) I am grateful for this process even though it is scary AF.
+-facing my fears (it is REALLY hard) I am grateful for this process even though it is scary.

 -our health as well

--horses and the therapy they provide to our sweet Ella (and to us as well)
+-horses and the therapy they bring for our sweet Ella (and to us as well)

 -rainbows (in any form)